-If you are overwhelmed with the intricacies of tai chi then this topic is going to be refreshing for you.
-For the ultra-beginners, tai chi breathing is one area that you don’t need to focus too much on.
-Your job is to learn the movements of the form.
+If you are overwhelmed with the intricacies of tai chi breathing then this is going to be refreshing for you.
+The process of tai chi breathing for beginners is easy because your job is just to learn the movements of the form.
 Breathing will improve just from learning the form and practicing.
 Once you complete the form and have been practicing for a while, questions always arise about what breathing during tai chi should be like.

 Fourthly, each of us has different lung capacities, coordination, and speed of movements.
 If you are trying to match a classmate or teacher, it will not be right for you.